 Knowledge Management and the Federal Government

 To be truly successful in implementing effective Knowledge Management strategies, Federal departments and agencies need to be prepared to implement knowledge solutions that support change by storing knowledge in a central repository.
-Doing this ensures support agents, contractors or citizens have secure, auditable and easy access to necessary information.
+Doing this ensures that support agents, contractors or citizens have secure, auditable, and easy access to necessary information.

 As a part of this process, agencies and departments need to build strategies that include accessible training and communication to prepare their repartees for new models of working.
-Further, this should all be trackable with measurable changes seen within the organization.
+Further, this should be tracked and measured across the organization.

 Finally, as with all agencies, there will be legacy applications and programs to deal with as needs and applications evolve.
 Building a process whereby documents and applications follow a clear and concise lifecycle while meeting records compliance requirements is a tough but important component to effective Knowledge Management.

-In implementing these processes, the Federal Government enables itself to manage changes to its workforce, prepare for new technology, reduce costs, remain flexible and nimble as missions change, and enable their workforce to grow in their careers.
+In implementing these processes, the Federal Government enables itself to manage changes to its workforce, prepare for new technology, reduce costs, and remain flexible and nimble as missions change.
 This focus will help agencies keep pace with the technological and social changes happening around them, optimizing effectiveness to ultimately maintain relevance in citizens’ lives.